-I grieve differently, if I even grieve at all.
-After some of my close ones passed away, I hardly ever think about them, unless they are mentioned, or I see a picture or video of them.
+I also grieve differently, if I even grieve at all.
+After some of my close ones passed away, I hardly ever think about them unless they are mentioned or I see a picture or video of them.
 Even then, I know certain facts of experiences we shared, but I cannot describe any memory in detail or remember how I felt at the time.

 A video blog is even weirder because seeing myself always sparks a strange feeling, same with photos or when I look into the mirror even.
-I recognise it’s me, but I can’t remember looking like that or how I got to that point and it often makes me wonder ‘who am i?’
+I recognize it’s me, but I can’t remember looking like that or how I got to that point, and it often makes me wonder, “who am I?”

-The only thing that somewhat helps, is keeping photos of others around, simply to think about them more often, even if it doesn’t trigger a memory or emotion.
-It will remind me that this person is in my life and it does make me more likely to reach out to that person, which helps me maintain the current and future relationship.
+The only thing that somewhat helps is keeping photos of others around to think about them more often, even if it doesn’t trigger a memory or emotion.
+It will remind me that this person is in my life, and it does make me more likely to reach out to that person, which helps me maintain the current and future relationship.

-Despite my unique challenges, I think that I have a good moral compass, and process everything with a more logical approach rather than emotional one.
-This lack of emotional response or the ability to emotionally put myself in someone else’s shoes makes me less empathetic, but not less sympathetic or understanding, even if I can’t conjure the feeling by reflecting it onto myself or thinking about it.
+Despite my unique challenges, I think that I have a good moral compass and process everything with a more logical approach rather than an emotional one.
+This lack of emotional response or the ability to emotionally put myself in someone else’s shoes makes me less empathetic but not less sympathetic or understanding, even if I can’t conjure the feeling by reflecting it onto myself or thinking about it.

-Discovering aphantasia and SDAM, has come with a roller coaster of emotions.
+Discovering aphantasia and SDAM has come with a roller coaster of emotions.
 Yet it ended up being a relief, as certain things started to fall into place, and I learned to understand myself and others better.
-While there are likely many more challenges ahead, I finally have answers to explain my inner experience and can now seek the right help, coping strategies and support from a community of like minds.
+While there are likely many more challenges ahead, I finally have answers to explain my inner experience.
+I can now seek the right help, coping strategies, and support from a community of like minds.

-Can you relate to my experience, maybe you have SDAM?
-What coping strategies work for you?
+Can you relate to my experience?
+Maybe you have SDAM?